 It seems that the hybrid Polyanthus can tolerate any soil type but they need plenty of organic matter like well-rotted manure or compost dug in before planting.
 Remember that these are perennials which are going to be in the same place for many years (unless you dig them up) so it is wise to give them a good start.

-If you intend growing primrose plants, primulas, and polyanthus in pots and containers, any good general purpose compost will be a perfect growing medium for them.
+If you intend growing primrose plants, primulas, and polyanthus in pots and containers, any good general purpose potting soil will be a perfect growing medium for them.
 Combine primula plants with spring flower bulbs like daffodils, tulips, crocus or hyacinths for a colourful display either in pots or in the ground.

 Dividing Primulas: Every third year each plant should be dug up in the winter, divided into three and the three parts replanted as new plants.
 If this is not done, the plants will form large rooty clumps with fewer and fewer flowers each year.

 Older plants may develop black spots on their leaves.
 There is no cure for this and it is probably better to dig the plant up.

 Garden Slugs rather enjoy the leaves of polyanthus.
 They can be controlled by putting down organic slug pellets (inside a flower pot laid on its side so that the birds do not eat them), or by surrounding the plants with chimney soot or wood ash - which has to be renewed, however, each time it rains.

 Primroses and Vine Weevils: Unfortunately Primulas are one of the favourite plants of vine weevils.
 The grubs eat the roots during the winter months and destroy the plants.
 This is particularly a problem if you are growing primrose flowers in pots.
 To prevent that you can use nematodes that will kill the grubs.